roman1e2f5p8s/sui-local-net-demo/README.md

 ```
 ![Rust and Sui version](/images/rust-sui-version.png)

-2. If you would like to run the local Sui network with a persisted state, generate a config to store db and genesis configs:
+2. If you would like to run a local Sui network with a persisted state, generate a config to store db and genesis configs:
 ```bash
 SUI_LOCAL_CONFIG_DIR=<some-directory>
 mkdir $SUI_LOCAL_CONFIG_DIR